-- Liability insurance in an amount no less than \$1,000,000 per occurrence. - Lessee agrees and acknowledges hazards associated with sea-level rise may require additional maintenance or protection strategies regarding the improvements on the Lease Premises.
+• Liability insurance in an amount no less than \$1,000,000 per occurrence.

+- Lessee agrees and acknowledges hazards associated with sea-level rise may require additional maintenance or protection strategies regarding the improvements on the Lease Premises. - The Applicant acknowledges that it owns the existing improvements on the lease premises.